Why D65 Lighting Matters in Industrial Manufacturing

 1. Lighting Compliance Survey

-Using a calibrated spectroradiometer, we measure your existing color evaluation areas against the requirements of ISO 3668, ASTM D1729, and/or your customers' specifications (e.g., GM 4348M, Ford FLTM BI 110-01).
+Using a calibrated spectroradiometer, we measure your existing color evaluation areas against the requirements of ISO 3668, ASTM D1729, and/or your customers' specifications.
 Our survey measures:

 - Spectral power distribution (SPD) and correlation to CIE D65